iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.setOption(name, value)`
 Sets the value of the option given by the name to the given value.

+`api.extendOptions(options)`
+Extend the current options with the given options.

 `api.getCollapsedChildren(node)`
 Get the children of the given collapsed node which are removed during collapse operation